-Agoraphobia can be considered a disability if it significantly impairs a person’s ability to perform major life activities, such as working, interacting with others, or engaging in normal daily activities.
+Agoraphobia may qualify for disability if it significantly impairs a person’s ability to perform major life activities, such as working, interacting with others, or engaging in normal daily activities.
+These individuals may also experience panic attacks in public places.

 In the United States, the Americans with Disabilities Act (ADA) protects individuals with disabilities from discrimination in various areas, including employment, public accommodations, and government services.
 To be recognized as a disability under the ADA, agoraphobia must substantially limit one or more major life activities.